Diamond Oaks Campus Policies & Information

 The Student Code of Conduct is attached here, along with the complete Student Handbook.

-Diamond Oaks is dedicated to providing an excellent educational experience, as well as a safe learning environment for you.
-In order to provide the best environment for learning, the following items need to be adhered to by all students.
-It is important you understand and follow these rules as well as the entire code of conduct.
+Diamond Oaks is dedicated to providing an excellent educational experience, as well as a safe learning environment for students.
+In order to provide the best environment for learning, the following key items need to be adhered to by all students.

 The purpose of our dress code is to prepare students for their chosen career field.
 All programs have a dress code that is based on industry standards.
-The uniform for each lab is provided in this mailing.
+The uniform for each lab is provided in a separate school uniform document.
 Students are expected to be in their career lab uniforms every day for the entirety of the school day.
 The school will have a few “Dress Down” days throughout the school year.
-You will be notified of these days by phone.
-Students must observe the following dress code rules and regulations on announced “Dress Down” days.
+You will be notified in advance of these days.
+Students must observe the following dress code rules and regulations.

-- Muscle shirts, tank tops, camisoles, halter tops, or any other thin strapped tops/dresses are not permitted.
+· Muscle shirts, tank tops, camisoles, crop tops, halter tops, or any other thin strapped tops/dresses are not permitted.
 Clothing cannot expose cleavage, the midriff, bareback, shoulders, or undergarments.

-- Clothing or jewelry displaying words or pictures that represent alcohol, tobacco, drugs, weapons, vulgarity, or a topic that would be inflammatory or offensive is not permitted.
-(I.e. confederate symbols.)
+· Clothing or jewelry displaying words or pictures that represent alcohol, tobacco, drugs, weapons, vulgarity, or a topic that would be inflammatory or offensive is not permitted (i.e. confederate symbols, swastikas, or other hate symbols).

-- Shoes must be worn at all times.
-No slippers or house shoes allowed.
+· Shoes must be worn at all times.
+No slippers, slides or house shoes allowed.

 TARDY TO SCHOOL POLICY